The Loneliest Words: What Are Unpaired Words?

 Debunk

 Base word: bunk, an outdated American English word.
 Short for bunkum, meaning “nonsense,” a misspelling of the North Carolina county Buncombe.
-In 1820, a politician from North Carolina gave a long, boring, nonsensical speech to the US Congress that he addressed to his home county.
-In most cases, the prefix de- means “down” or “away from,” but in this case it’s what we call an intensifier—it makes the base word stronger.
-So to add it to bunk is to make it not just nonsense, but complete nonsense.
+In 1820, a politician from North Carolina gave a long, boring, nonsensical speech to the U.S. Congress that he addressed to his home county.
+Author William E. Woodward first added the prefix de- to bunk to imply removing falsehoods or proving information to be “bunk.”

 Disgusted